stdai1016/twimg_downloader/README.md

 ## Issues

-* You would get error files in other tweet after you clicked 'Share' button twice in short time.
+* You would get error files in other tweet after you clicked *Share* button twice in short time.
 * You would get error file in photo sliding mode (`https://twitter.com/*/status/*/photo/*`) after slide to other photos.
 * The menu in sliding mode will be extended beyond the window.